Lazy Girl’s Brussels Sprouts Gratin

 That is, until this weekend when I let laziness and gratin-making unite into an easy little miracle that I call Lazy Girl’s Brussels Sprouts Gratin.
 Creamy, rich, cheesy and full of vegetable goodness but you barely need to do anything at all.
 It’s perfection in a gratin dish!

 For this Brussels sprouts gratin, the sprouts are roasted right in the gratin/casserole dish.
 Then you drizzle them with a bit of cream and top them with a simple breadcrumb and cheese mixture before returning it all to the oven to get a crisp top.
 Easy!
 Delicious!
-And best of all, I only had to press pause on Chris for about 10 minutes to get it done.
+And best of all, it only cut into my nap by 10 minutes!

 For this version I transferred the roasted sprouts to individual ramekins before drizzling with cream and adding the breadcrumb topping.
 Extra points for prettiness.
 Negative points for effort.
 (Although it wasn’t really THAT hard).